Jack Kuehler

 Shifting IBM from its longstanding reliance on the mainframe computer, Kuehler dealt with the rise of the microprocessor-based personal computer, through IBM's development of the IBM Personal Computer based on an open standard that relied on Intel processors and operating system software from Microsoft.

-He was instrumental in an investment that IBM made in the chip maker Intel when that company was struggling because of the rise of Japanese memory chip manufacturers.
-He led IBM into a partnership with Hitachi, once one of its most tenacious rivals.
-He also played a central role in the creation of Sematech, an industry-government alliance created in 1987 to help save the American semiconductor industry.

 Kuehler helped create a partnership between IBM, Apple Inc., and Motorola that became known as the AIM alliance to challenge the dominating positions that Microsoft and Intel had in the personal computing business.
 Kuehler sought to expand the demand for its Reduced instruction set computer architecture, which was designed to achieve higher performance by running a smaller set of commands.
 Kuehler called Michael Spindler, president of Apple Computer, who bought into the approach for a design that could challenge the Wintel-based PC.
 By combining the advantages of IBM's hardware expertise and Apple's software advances, the goal was to create a competitor for the desktop market.
 This partnership created the PowerPC microprocessor that powered Apple's computers from 1994 to 2006.

 Kuehler was a trustee of Santa Clara University and donated $1 million to the college's engineering school in 2005.

 Kuehler died at age 76 on December 20, 2008 in Rancho Santa Fe, California of complications related to Parkinson's disease.